Don’t let the rainy days stop your sightseeing plans

 So, don’t worry.
 You don’t need to necessarily limit yourself to Hong Kong indoor attractions to have a perfect day.
 Grab your raincoat or umbrella.
 There are still plenty of sightseeing things you can do when the bad weather strikes.
 Let’s break it down what can you do if bad weather comes to Hong Kong.

-Best sightseeing activities on a rainy day in Hong Kong
+To-do list on rainy days in Hong Kong

 Rainy day sightseeing